Originate/create-originate-app/README.md

 # create-originate-app

-This project is designed to make it easy to set up a single-page React app!
+This project is designed to make it easy to set up a Nextjs/Nest/TypeORM app!
+Let's get you oriented with what's here and how to use it.

 ---